-- The Berrien County Road Commission and Cass County Road Commission: The agencies that maintain roads on behalf of the townships within Berrien or Cass County. - Public Transit Providers: Include Niles Dial A Ride, a designated urbanized public transit provider serving the City of Niles and Niles Township; and Buchanan Dial A Ride, a public transit provider for the City of Buchanan and Buchanan Township - Four Flags Chamber of Commerce: An economic development agency for the greater Niles area - Michigan Department of Transportation (MDOT): Has voting representatives from the Coloma Service Center, the Southwest Region Office, and Statewide Planning - Berrien County and Cass County: Are each represented by members of the county planning commission, and board of commissioners. - The Pokagon Band of Potawatomi Indians: Has territory in the NATS planning area (currently no active representative).
+- The Berrien County Road Department and Cass County Road Commission: The agencies that maintain roads on behalf of townships within Berrien or Cass County.
+The Berrien County Road Department is represented on the Policy Committee by the Berrien County Board of Commissioners. - Public Transit Providers: Include Niles Dial A Ride, a designated urbanized public transit provider serving the City of Niles and Niles Township; and Buchanan Dial A Ride, a public transit provider for the City of Buchanan and Buchanan Township - Four Flags Chamber of Commerce: An economic development agency for the greater Niles area - Michigan Department of Transportation (MDOT): Has voting representatives from the Coloma Service Center, the Southwest Region Office, and Statewide Planning - Berrien County and Cass County: Are each represented by members of the county planning commission, and board of commissioners. - The Pokagon Band of Potawatomi Indians: Has territory in the NATS planning area (currently no active representative).